gandalfoglia/gandalfoglia/README.md

 ## Welcome to my profile!
+- 📚 Currently studying Computer Science at EPFL
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning java
 - 💞️ I love working on personal projects (not only coding projets)

 <!---